 We do not seek in any way to replicate market indices as far as sector weightings.
-With the exception of Small Cap FOCUS, we will limit our exposure to a particular industry to 30% of the portfolio based on the behavioral finance suggestion of the potential for hubris in investment management.
+We will limit our exposure to a particular industry to 30% of the portfolio based on the behavioral finance suggestion of the potential for hubris in investment management.